Hi! Shlama! Shlomo!

 2019

-I quit my job to pursue my dream of self-publishing Table of Gods.
-I read millions of words of scholarly papers, and wrote as many, trying to figure out the concept for the book.
-At some point, it cleared.
-I wanted to write a book that would transport the reader to the cradle of civilization.
-Thus, the idea of Table of Gods grew from being a recipe book, to a history book, to a time machine (with stories and recipes).
+I quit my day job to self-publish Table of Gods.
+I read millions of words of scholarly papers, and probably wrote as many, trying to figure out the concept for the book.
+Table of Gods grew from being a recipe book, to a history book, to a time machine.

 2020

 I slowly learned that self-publishing a book includes far more than just writing the book.
-It’s more akin to starting a company, where the author only fulfills one of many important roles.
-I also needed the help of chefs, brewers, scholars, photographers, food stylists, designers, editors, printers, and fulfillment partners.
-I initially planned to launch the book in 2021.
+I also needed the help of chefs, brewers, scholars, photographers, food stylists, designers, editors, printers, and fulfillment partners, etc. I initially planned to launch the book in 2021.
 I'm glad I didn't.

 2021

 My vision for Table of Gods and the reality of my manuscript were still far apart.
 I decided to double down on my craft and applied to a school for upcoming authors.
-I studied for a year under the mentorship of a published author.
+I worked on my manuscript for a year under the mentorship of a published author, which took it to a whole new level.

 2022

 My sister helped me launch this website by the end of 2022.
-In 2023, over 3,000 people joined the book’s waiting list.
+In 2023, over 3,000 people joined my book’s waitlist.
 I also launched a YouTube channel and started posting long and short videos about food and legends from ancient Mesopotamia.
 The videos received over 300,000 views in the first year.

 2023

 We completed all 63 recipes and had 142 people from around the world test them.
 I also sent the manuscript to 329 beta readers, a professional editor, and several Near Eastern scholars who fact-checked it.
-I signed with a design studio specializing in art books, got a publishing deal (which I humbly declined), and traveled to the British Museum to plan a book launch.
-And my following grew to over 50,000 across social media, YouTube, and the book’s waitlist.
+I signed with a design studio specializing in art books, got a publishing deal (which I humbly declined), and traveled to the British Museum to plan my book launch.
+My followers in 2024 grew to over 50,000 across social media, YouTube, and the book’s waitlist.

 2024